ENTER THE AWARDS

 2. Don’t put it off

-Please do not worry that you might not meet all the criteria or that you have not nominated yourself for anything before.
+Please don’t worry that you might not meet all the criteria or that you have not nominated yourself for anything before.
 Submitting an entry need not take long, and you have absolutely nothing to lose!

 3. Be open with your figures